 The Bank of America content was last updated on August 22, 2022.

-If you prefer to be rewarded for your spending with cash or statement credits instead of points or miles, a cash back rewards credit card is the way to go.
-There is a wide variety of cards that offer cash back bonuses on specific purchases, such as dining and gas.
-But for those who want to earn cash back on every purchase without the hassle of dealing with rotating categories or complicated rewards structures, a flat-rate credit card is a great option.
+If you prefer earning cash or statement credits over points and miles, a cash back credit card is your best choice.
+Plenty of cards offer cash back bonuses on specific purchases, such as dining and gas.
+But for those who want to earn cash back on every purchase without dealing with rotating categories or complicated rewards structures, a flat-rate credit card is a smart option.

-There are quite a few credit cards on the market that offer 1.5% cash back on every purchase, but that doesn’t mean they offer the same value.
-Read on to learn more about 1.5% cash back cards and which one might be the best choice for you.
+There are several credit cards that offer 1.5 percent cash back on every purchase you charge.
+That doesn’t mean, though, that each of these cards offers the same value.
+Read on to learn more about 1.5 percent cash back cards and which one might be the best choice for your everyday purchases.

 Comparing 1.5% cash back cards

 Decided that a flat-rate, 1.5 percent cash back card is the right fit for you?
 Now it’s time to find the right option for your wallet.
 As you’ll see below, most cards that offer 1.5 percent cash back don’t charge annual fees.